awslabs/aws-iot-greengrass-accelerators/accelerators/machine_learning_inference/S3_MODELS.md

 1. Unzip the contents from the 2 folders in `greengrass-setup.zip` into `certs/` and `config/` folders respectively, using the command `sudo unzip -o greengrass-setup.zip -d /greengrass`
 1. Verify that all certificates are in the `certs/` folder, and `config.json` is in the `config/` folder.
 1. Restart the Greengrass software, such as using the command `sudo /greengrass/ggc/core/greengrassd restart`, or `sudo systemctl restart greengrass` if Greengrass Core is under `systemctl` management.
-1. Monitor the log file of the Greengrass software to make sure that Greengrass software started properly, such as using the command `tail -F /greengrass/ggc/var/log/system/runtime.log`.
+1. Monitor the log file of the Greengrass software to make sure that Greengrass software started properly, such as using the command `sudo tail -F /greengrass/ggc/var/log/system/runtime.log`.
 1. If the Greengrass software started properly, you should see these in the log file
    ```log
    [2019-08-18T01:14:55.69-07:00][INFO]-===========================================